-A personal tragedy involving Janette Fennell (founder & president of KidsAndCars.org) and her family led to her dedicated career in advocating for injury control and child safety.
+Janette Fennell’s (founder & president of KidsAndCars.org) personal tragedy led to her dedicated career in advocating for injury control and child safety.
 In 1995 the couple was kidnapped at gunpoint, forced into the trunk of their car, and driven to a secluded location where they were assaulted, robbed and left for dead in the trunk of their vehicle.
-All of this occurred while the couple had no idea as to the whereabouts of their 9-month-old baby who had been in the vehicle with them prior to the kidnapping.
-The couple was quite fortunate to have escaped the confines of their trunk and were reunited with their infant son who had been left alone in front of their home.
+The couple had no idea as to the whereabouts of their 9-month-old baby who had been in the back seat prior to the kidnapping.
+The Fennell’s miraculously escaped the confines of their trunk and were reunited with their infant son who had been left alone in front of their home.

-While working on the issue of trunk entrapment, Ms. Fennell was constantly contacted to assist on issues such as power window strangulations and vehicles being inadvertently knocked into gear, etc. It was apparent to Ms. Fennell that similar to trunk entrapment, these type of incidents occurred on private property, and data was not being compiled.
+Ms. Fennell was constantly contacted to assist on issues such as power window strangulations and vehicles being inadvertently knocked into gear, etc. Similar to trunk entrapment, these type of incidents occurred on private property and data was not being compiled.

-KidsAndCars.org was formed to protect children in and around motor vehicles while on private property, (nontraffic incidents) an unrecognized danger to children.
+KidsAndCars.org was formed to protect children in and around vehicles.
 KidsAndCars.org was the first and only organization to not only recognize the dangers, but also to begin collecting data and bring national attention to these incidents.
 Parents are shocked to learn that every week over 2200 children are injured or killed in nontraffic events.

-The Power of Survivor Advocacy: Making Car Trunks Escapable and Channeling Grief into Policy Change, Survivor Advocacy for Injury Prevention were publications both coauthored by Ms. Fennell.
-She is regularly sought out to present at national conferences.
+The Power of Survivor Advocacy: Making Car Trunks Escapable and Channeling Grief into Policy Change, Survivor Advocacy for Injury Prevention were publications both coauthored by Janette Fennell.
+Ms. Fennell is regularly presents at national conferences.